datawire/ambassador-docs/docs/emissary/2.0/howtos/grpc.md

       restartPolicy: Always
 ```

-The AmbassadorHost is declared here because we are using gRPC without TLS.
-Since $productName$ terminates TLS by default, in the AmbassadorHost we add a `requestPolicy` which allows insecure connections.
+The Host is declared here because we are using gRPC without TLS.
+Since $productName$ terminates TLS by default, in the Host we add a `requestPolicy` which allows insecure connections.
 After adding the $productName$ mapping to the service, the rest of the Kubernetes deployment YAML file is pretty straightforward.
 We need to identify the container image to use, expose the `containerPort` to listen on the same port the Docker container is listening on, and map the service port (80) to the container port (50051).

-> For more information on insecure routing, please refer to the [`AmbassadorHost` documentation](../../topics/running/host-crd#secure-and-insecure-requests).
+> For more information on insecure routing, please refer to the [`Host` documentation](../../topics/running/host-crd#secure-and-insecure-requests).

 Once you have the YAML file and the correct Docker registry, deploy it to your cluster with `kubectl`.